rajsubburaman/rajsubburaman.github.io/content/authors/admin/_index.md

     summary: |
       Thesis on _Fall Prediction and Controlled Fall of Humanoids_.
 Supervised by Dr. Nikos Tsagarakis and Dr. Jinoh Lee.

       - Developed a human-inspired multi-sensor based fall prediction technique to predict the fall over of humanoids reliably on different terrains

-      **Video demo:**
-      {{< youtube 4VMynVRV2hM >}}

       - Proposed two novel controllers based on active energy control concepts: injection, shaping, and distribution to mitigate the damages sustained by a humanoid during its fall over

-      **Video demo:**
-      {{< youtube 5PeoZ6_TXHA&t=1s >}}

       - The proposed controllers are online applicable and adaptable to any arbitrary disturbances

-      **Video demo:**
-      {{< youtube A-sVByTHuSE >}}

       - Developed a planning and control algorithm to manipulate a large sliding door for the humanoid WALK-MAN to walk through safely for the EU FP7 project WALK-MAN.

     #button: